How To Lower Your Homeowners Insurance Premium

 Also, check to see what supplemental coverage you may need.
-This is especially important if you live in an area that experiences severe weather situations, such as tornadoes, hurricanes, earthquakes, sinkholes, wildfires, or floods.
+This review is especially important if you live in an area that experiences severe weather situations, such as tornadoes, hurricanes, earthquakes, sinkholes, wildfires, or floods.
 Some items like wood privacy fences, pool or patio screen enclosures, and freestanding sheds may not be covered in the event of a loss.
-If you made substantial improvements or major purchases make sure you have enough coverage to offset replacing those items.
+If you made substantial improvements or major purchases, make sure you have enough coverage to offset replacing those items.

 Once a year, before your homeowner's insurance policy is due to renew, dig out the current policy, read through all the details, and call your insurance agent to discuss any changes in your situation that occurred during the year.
 Make sure you're addressing any new insurance needs and removing any coverage that's no longer necessary.

 It makes no sense to buy insurance to protect yourself against risks you are unlikely to encounter.
 For example, earthquake coverage in a non-earthquake zone, or a jewelry floater to your policy if you don't own expensive jewelry.
-However, don't skimp on coverage that's essential, such as wind, fire or flood insurance.
+However, don't skimp on coverage that's essential, such as wind, fire, or flood insurance.